adragoset/Nomad-Shepard/README.md

  - Log Forwarding: To Do

 ## Purpose
-When utilizing the template stanza with change mode restart incombination with consul template various adverse restart conditions can occour in the cluster because they are uncoordinated.
-This can cause Thundering Herd Behavior as well as other types of unwanted ocillations to occour to running task groups and tasks with multiple instances.
+When utilizing the template stanza with change mode restart in combination with consul template various adverse restart conditions can occour in the cluster because they are uncoordinated.
+This can cause Thundering Herd behavior as well as other types of unwanted ocillations to occour to running task groups and tasks with multiple instances.

 ### Functionality
 #### Restart Coordination
-By watching the nomad allocation folder on the Nomad client machine instances it is possible to observe configuration changes in running tasks allocation folders.
+By watching the nomad allocation folder on the Nomad client machine instances it is possible to observe configuration changes in a running tasks allocation folders.

-Using the allocation ID of the tasks allocation state is aquired from the Nomad client.
+Using the allocation ID of the task allocation state is aquired from the Nomad client.
 When allocations achive the running state and the task includes the shepard.tpl file in its local folder a watcher is set on the allocations folder.
 Currently a task groups shared_alloc folder and the local folders for each task will be tracked.
 Once tracking starts, change events trigger a Shepard instance running on the client to take action to plan a restart and restart the job.

 Each task is made restartable by Shepard by including the shepard.tpl file in the jobs local folder with Nomads template stanza and setting the change method to restart.
 In the shepard.tpl file include the following Consul template statement.
 ```